Open-Science-Community-Saudi-Arabia/JSquarto/README.md

 This will extract the JSDoc comments from the js files and write them to their corresponding Quarto Markdown files.

+You can choose to specify the directory where the `source_files` are, to do this run `npm run doc:generate <path to source files>` currently it only supports relative file paths.

 The generated `.qmd` files can be found in the `/docs/chapters` folder